Humanities Graduate Mentoring Program

 Meet the Mentors

-The Humanities Graduate Mentors come from a wide variety careers, from publishing, development, and museum administration to information technology and community college teaching.
+The Humanities Graduate Mentors come from a wide variety of careers, from publishing, development, and museum administration to information technology and community college teaching.

 Learn more about each of the mentors, and their career paths, in their personal introductory videos.